varnish/Varnish-Book/varnish_book.rst

    This exercise is all about ``Vary`` and hash mechanisms.
    These mechanisms can also be tested and learned through ``varnishtest``.
-   If you have time and curious enough, please do the `Exercise: Handle Cookies with Vary and hash_data() in varnishtest`_.
+   If you have time and are curious enough, please do the `Exercise: Handle Cookies with Vary and hash_data() in varnishtest`_.
    After solving these exercises, you will understand very well how ``Vary`` and ``hash_data();`` work.

 Edge Side Includes